danheavey/simple-node-angular-server/README.md

-**to use with angular-seed**
+**for use with angular-seed**

-this assumes project assumes you have node and npm installed
+this project assumes you have node and npm installed

 - add server.js to the root of your project
 - add "express": "3.4.8" to the devDependencies section of your package.json